Shad02w/Youtube-Chat-in-Fullscreen/README.md

 ### Know Issues

+- Author name can not stick to one line if it is little bit long

+### Fixed

-- [x] Several instance of `@material-ui/styles` initialized in this application
+- (Fixed) Several instance of `@material-ui/styles` initialized in this application
-- [x] The overlay still exist when the tab goes to another watch page(without refreshing)
+- (Fixed) The overlay still exist when the tab goes to another watch page(without refreshing)
-- [ ] Chat list update may go to fast, not one by one
+- (Fixed) Chat list update may go to fast, not one by one(setTimeout call in forEach)
-- [ ] Author name can not stick to one line if it is little bit long

 ### TODO